mauroreisvieira/harmonix-hub/README.md

-# Code Harmony Kit
+# Harmony Configs

-_Code Harmony Kit_ is your central hub for streamlined and consistent development configurations.
+_Harmony_ Configs is your central hub for streamlined and consistent development configurations.

-This repository provides carefully crafted settings for Prettier, ESLint, TSConfig, and Jest, ensuring a harmonious coding experience across your projects.
+This repository provides carefully crafted settings for Prettier, ESLint, Stylelint, TSConfig, and Jest, ensuring a harmonious coding experience across your projects.

 ## Features